froots/froots.github.io/_services/tech-lead-coaching.md

 I have over 20 years experience developing web applications and websites for startups, government departments, big media companies and software companies.

 My most recent leadership role was as Director of Front-End Engineering at FanDuel, where I grew the front-end capability from hastily-built MVP to a polished multi-channel entertainment experience with millions of users, hiring a team of dedicated front-end developers along the way.

-My mission is to help web product teams make better products by making better teams.
+This is where I learned most about leading, coaching and growing a team.

 ## 100% risk-free for 30 days

 Coaching only works if both parties want to be there.

-If you decide in the first 30 days that my coaching is not for your __for any reason, I will happily reimburse your entire fee__.
+If you decide in the first 30 days that my coaching is not for you for any reason, __I will happily reimburse your entire fee__.

 ## How to apply